-- One serviced site of 1.93 hectares for a primary school at no cost to the Local Education Authority; - b) Construction cost for one primary school of 420 places and early years provision; - c) A site of 2.0 hectares for a shopping and community centre, of which 1.0 hectare will be for community buildings at no cost to the provider; - d) Contribution to new and improved facilities at the secondary school; and - e) Construction cost of appropriate community facilities and buildings including youth and children's provision and a community hall. - 3.27 The creation of a genuine urban extension requires that the residents and workers have access to a range of community facilities within easy walking or cycling distance, thereby discouraging car trips for essential local purposes.
+- a) One serviced site of 1.93 hectares for a primary school at no cost to the Local Education Authority; - Provision of a 420-place primary school with early years provision and a children's centre service delivery base funded by appropriate contributions from developers; - c) A site of 2.0 hectares for a shopping and community centre, of which 1.0 hectare will be for community buildings at no cost to the provider; - d) Contribution to new and improved facilities at the secondary school; and - e) Construction cost of appropriate community facilities and buildings including youth and children's provision and a community hall; - f) Contributions towards a new recycling centre to serve Tiverton. - 3.27 The creation of a genuine urban extension requires that the residents and workers have access to a range of community facilities within easy walking or cycling distance, thereby discouraging car trips for essential local purposes.
 It is also important that, as far as possible, the development of this site will not lead to unacceptable pressures on existing services and facilities within Tiverton and the wider area.
 Accordingly, this policy sets out the requirements for provision of community facilities within the development and elsewhere. - 3.28 The adopted masterplan includes a phasing plan which ensures a new primary school is provided at no cost to the Local Education Authority at an appropriate point in the development.
 The development will also need to provide new and enhanced secondary provision to accommodate the demand it will generate.
 The Education Authority has undertaken a feasibility study in respect of expansion and enhancement of Tiverton High School.
 Enhancements may include an expansion of the school site.
 A neighbourhood centre will also be provided within the urban extension site to act as a community focal point and located in conjunction with the primary school.
 The neighbourhood centre will include shops to meet local, convenience needs and community facilities including a community meeting space and youth provision.
 It may also form the location for local medical facilities, child care and small-scale offices.
 An element of residential accommodation may also be appropriate as part of a mixed use approach.